 - first place where user photo appears is Exchange online

 - To present user photo from local AD photo size must be less than 10KB

 - If there’s no user photo in Exchange online it will not appear in SharePoint online too…

 - If we have photo in Exchane online we have to start sync process to SharePoint online

 How to force sync process to SharePoint online

-Everything seems to be simple but some time it doesn’t work as it should.
-Even as tenant administrator we can’t start synchronization in Office 365 interface of user photo to SharePoint online.
+Everything seems to be simple but sometimes it doesn’t work as it should.
+Even as tenant administrators we can’t start synchronization in the Office 365 interface of user photo to SharePoint online.

-To start synchronization process each user should go to my sites or Delve.
-Also user can do following steps:
+To start the synchronization process each user should go to my sites or Delve.
+Also, user can do the following steps:

 About me > press photo > Change photos > we are changing photos in Edit Details >

-Usually it works.
-If we have a problem we can try following steps to get User Photo in Office 365:
+Usually, it works.
+If we have a problem we can try the following steps to get User Photo in Office 365: